OpenWrt on the ZTE MF282/MF282+/MF287/MF287+/MF287Pro (DreiTube/HuiTube and DreiNeo)

 Once rebooted, transfer the files ubi0_0 and ubi0_1 to your router to /tmp.
 Then, run the following commands to restore back to stock - the “ls” command is used to get the sizes of kernel and rootfs.
 Replace $kernel_length by the value you got for ubi0_0 and $rootfs_size by the value you got for ubi0_1.

 Please double-check the partition number by running cat /proc/mtd and looking for the line named rootfs.
 Use this mtd number.
-For the MF287Pro, this should be ubiattach -m 14 with ubiattach -m 17.
+For the MF287Pro, this should be ubiattach -m 17.
+For the MF287 and MF287+, this should be ubiattach -m 17.

 ls -l /tmp/ubi0*